gemrb/gemrb.github.io/Modding.md

 Each mod has to be extracted to the game dir, so there's one folder per mod.
 Then you just run it through WeiDU to install: `weinstall somemodfolder`.

+If you're using the Linux AppImage or Flatpak build, make sure GemRB is running while you install GemRB-specific mods.
+Otherwise the files will not be found and WeiDU will error out.
+This is because these packages create temporary filesystems in memory each time you run them, so the path is different every time.
+{: .notice--warning}

 ## Mod ideas

 Separated by difficulty/time requirement.
 If you don't know how doable